bertjan/mastering-the-linux-command-line/README.md

 ---
 Assumption: you know the basics like `cd`, `ls`, `cp`, `mv`.

-- Terminal session, shell, bash
+- Terminal session (local or remote), kernel, shell, bash
-- man, help, -h, --help
+- man, help, -h, --help (for example: `ps` has a man page, `cd` doesnt but it does have a help page. help is bash ony)
-- pipes: intro
+- pipes: intro (for example: echo test123 | rev)

 Navigating
 ---
 - tab completion
 - cd -
-- find
+- find (-size -exec)
-- locate
+- locate & updatedb
-- which
+- which (for example: which npm)

 History
 ---
 - up arrow
-- history, !! and !<number>
+- history, !! and !<number> (for example: sudo !!)
-- ctrl-r
+- ctrl-r (you can press it repeatedly)

 File processing
 ---
 - file
-- diff
+- diff (--side-by-side --color)
+--- from here ---
 - vi

 Networking